mfahadgull77/Optimizing-MSD-using-CNN-auto-Encoder/README.md

 ---

 ## Dataset Accessibility
-A small sample dataset is available in this repository for experimental purposes.
-To access the full dataset for extended research, please contact the corresponding author at `zhangtao@tju.edu.cn`.
+A small sample dataset has been uploaded for experimental purposes, allowing users to test and validate the model setup and performance.
+If you require the complete dataset for in-depth experimentation or research, you may request it by contacting the corresponding author at the email [zhangtao@tju.edu.cn](zhangtao@tju.edu.cn).
+Access to the full dataset will be granted upon request.

 ---